 You are looking for muddy trees adjacent to the water source and that will show were they exit, or dry tree rubs where they are entering the water.
 Wallows are depressions in the mud where a hog has rolled and cooled themselves.
 Fresh wallows will normally be found only in warm weather, temperatures above 59 degrees.
 Rooting is always good to find as that means a food source is already present.
 The fresher the better as hogs come and go in different feeding areas unless you are baiting hogs and then all the signs will be fresh.

 Now that you have located good hog sign, it is time to look around for good stand placement in relation to your possible hog baiting location.
 This is critical as you probably do not want to realize that there is not a tree within 300 yards to place a stand or climber after you have started a hog baiting location.
 As for stands everyone has their own preference.
 For me climbers are preferred because you can pick 2-3 different trees to sit in no matter the wind direction so you can hog hunt anytime you want.
 My recommended distance from a baiting sight is 50-75 yards for rifle.
 That is within the average shot distance for most big game animals harvested in North America.
+It is also a good distance for crossbow so you can use both from the same stand distance.

 One recommendation for ladder, ground blinds, or box stands is to put these in place before you start baiting.
 Hogs are dang smart, and deer are not too far behind.
 They will notice the new giant objects you just put up within eyesight of the food they have been eating and go nocturnal immediately for 2-3 weeks and some may never come back with the disturbance.
 This is critical, there are no short cuts to success and if any of this is not done in the order it was presented then your success rates will be far less than you will desire.